pflooky/data-caterer/README.md

   - Auto increment
   - On update current_timestamp
   - Omit generating columns (only if they are not used as foreign keys)
+- Metadata storage and referencing
+  - How will it interact with a data dictionary?
+  - Updated schema/metadata

 ## Resources